NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-1-introduction.md

 >   languages.
 Lives at [jupyter.org](https://jupyter.org).
 > - Jupyter Notebook: A web application that you use for creating and
 >   managing notebooks.
 One of the outputs of the Jupyter project.
+> - Jupyter lab: A more powerful and feature-rich interface that also
+>   includes a terminal, debugger, tabs _etc._
 > - Jupyter notebook: The actual `.ipynb` file that constitutes your
 >   notebook.